VariantSync/VEVOS_Simulation/README.md

 ```
 To generate variants, we have to specify which variants should be generated.
 Therefore, a `Sampler` is used that returns the set of variants to use for a certain feature model.
-Apart from the possibility of introducing custom samplers, VEVOS_Generation comes with two built-in ways for sampling:
+Apart from the possibility of introducing custom samplers, VEVOS/Generation comes with two built-in ways for sampling:
 Random configuration sampling using the FeatureIDE library, and constant sampling.
 Random sampling returns a random set of valid configuration from a given feature model.
 Constant sampling uses a pre-defined set of variants to generate ignoring the feature model.